 The Slippery Slope of Faith and Belief

 Faith begins with the acceptance of the existence of imaginary friends and enemies.
 It seems innocent enough on the surface.
 But, this is also the door that makes the mind susceptible to other baseless ideas.
-If you can accept that the imaginary friend exists, it becomes easy to believe in an imaginary enemy’s existence.
+If you can accept that the imaginary friend exists, believing in an imaginary enemy becomes easy.
 It’s the basic concept of the black-and-white fallacy underlying dualism.

 Dualism is an oversimplified way to categorize perception.
 It acts like blinders.
 It makes it possible to ignore or reject any information that doesn’t fit within the boundaries of their worldview.
 It also supports the idea that religious prejudice is not only acceptable; it is preferable.

-Mitigated dualism is the basis of the Abrahamic or Semitic religions of Christianity, Islam, and Judaism.
+Mitigated dualism is at the core of the Semitic religions.
+These are the Abrahamic cults of Christianity, Islam, and Judaism.
 It’s a belief system where one imaginary entity is superior to a second imaginary friend or enemy.
-They didn’t create this contradictory doctrine; they adopted it along with the superstition and mythology of those who made these systems.
-The Semitic religions result from the rebranding of Assyrian, Persian, and Babylonian mystery religions.
+They didn’t create this doctrine, which is often contradictory and illogical.
+They adopted it along with the superstition and mythology of earlier traditions.
+These religions are copies of Assyrian, Persian, and Babylonian mystery religions.

 This flawed philosophy contains many contradictions and illogical premises.
 And it’s why these religions need interpreters, priests, and teachers.
 They need to explain away the problems inherent in the system.
 They use groupthink manipulation tactics to present mythology as fact.

 So, if someone doesn’t believe in the same imaginary friend, they are unacceptable.
 And the slippery slope continues downward.
-Once they are accepted, it justifies discrimination, prejudice, and bias of all kinds.
-It justifies harmful actions from genocide, racial and ethnic, to gender mutilation and discrimination.
-But these negative beliefs are okay because their belief system says it is acceptable to their imaginary friend.
+Once they are accepted, it justifies discrimination, prejudice, and bias.
+By accepting religious prejudice, you can justify your actions as the dictates of God.
+Now, you are free to commit all kinds of harmful acts with a clear conscience.
+This includes everything from genocide, racial and ethnic, to gender mutilation and discrimination.
+But these actions are okay because their belief system says it is acceptable.

 The Benefits of Losing Your Faith in God